KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - Suite of 10+ products
 - Most important features are:
   - Patching automation for enhanced compliance
-  - Run commands across an entire fleet of ser vers
+  - Run commands across an entire fleet of servers
   - Store parameter configuration with the SSM Parameter Store
 - Works for Linux, Windows, MacOS, and Raspberry Pi OS (Raspbian)